Mode-selective cloaking and phase-matching cavity resonances in bilayer graphene transport: Phase-Matching Cavity Resonances and Cloaking Effects

 These resonances yield unit transmission and arise from constructive phase matching of the non-cloaked internal propagating mode across the barrier.
 At these discrete energies, the accumulated phase allows the wavefunction to match at both interfaces with complete cancellation of reflection, as illustrated schematically in Fig.~\ref{fig:2}b).

-Although the resulting mode matching resembles that of a finite quantum well~\cite{Hund1927Well}, the mechanism is fundamentally different.
+Although the resulting mode matching resembles that of a finite quantum well~\cite{Hund1927} or monolayer graphene~\cite{Chen2009Design}, the mechanism is fundamentally different.
 The relevant internal solutions are not bound states but propagating hole-like modes embedded in the continuum and selectively coupled to the incident channel.
-We therefore refer to this phase-matched scattering mechanism as a {\it ghost quantum well}: an effective cavity formed by internal phase coherence within the barrier, despite the absence of true bound states.
+We therefore refer to this phase-matched scattering mechanism as a {\it phase-matching cavity}, namely an effective cavity formed by internal phase coherence within a single non-cloaked internal mode of the barrier, in the absence of true bound states and without activating additional transport channels.
 By varying either the barrier width $L$ or height $V_0$, the number of solutions of Eq.~\eqref{eq: Perfect} can be tuned; the same number of resonances can also be obtained by jointly varying $L$ and $V_0$, as shown in the insets of Fig.~\ref{fig:2}d).
 This resonance structure reflects the internal four-band mode content of BG and is not captured by reduced two-band models.
 It is also distinct from Fabry-Pérot resonances arising from interference between multiple barriers~\cite{Ulloa1990Ballistic}.

-In region~II (orange in Fig.~\ref{fig:2}), the internal mode $q_1^{-}$ becomes evanescent because $E>V_0-\gamma_1$, while $E<V_0$ still holds.
+In region~II (yellow in Fig.~\ref{fig:2}), the internal mode $q_1^{-}$ becomes evanescent because $E>V_0-\gamma_1$, while $E<V_0$ still holds.
 The $q_1^{+}$ mode remains propagating inside the barrier and coexists with the evanescent $q_1^{-}$ solution.
 However, Eq.~\eqref{eq: Tpp} shows that the propagating $q_1^{+}$ mode remains cloaked for incidence from $k^{+}$~\cite{Gu2011Chirality,Huang2025Evanescent}.
 As a result, transmission is strongly suppressed in region~II~\cite{Katsnelson2006Chiral}.
 Within the full four-band description, the evanescent $q_1^{-}$ solution provides a small leakage channel, leading to a finite but very small transmission of order $10^{-4}$, as shown in the inset of Fig.~\ref{fig:2}d).
 This yields imperfect reflection while preserving cloaking (or decoupling) of the propagating internal mode.